 We need your help to raise £5,000 to fund Tenebrae’s next recording project – A Walk with Ivor Gurney – for release on Signum Classics.
 This exciting project also features the Aurora Orchestra, Dame Sarah Connolly (mezzo soprano) and Simon Callow (narrator).

 “You couldn’t have asked for a better performance: plush choral sound, heartfelt solos… rich contributions from the Aurora Orchestra and all immaculately sculpted by Short.”
-The Times

 About A Walk with Ivor Gurney

 Over two-thirds of musical compositions by Ivor Gurney are as yet unpublished and unrecorded.
 Through this project, you have an opportunity to help us champion Gurney’s extraordinary musical output whilst, in turn, commemorating the World War I centenary in 2018.

 For those who automatically regard Gurney as a poet, it is worth bearing in mind that it was only at the outset of his military service in the Great War that any serious poetry-writing began; until then he was foremost a musician.
 Gloucester Cathedral, where Gurney was a boy chorister (1901-1906), was where Ralph Vaughan Williams’ Fantasia on a Theme by Thomas Tallis would be heard in the Three Choirs Festival of 1910; Gurney was in the audience.
 Yet Ivor's association with the finest composers of the era was to begin in earnest at the Royal College of Music where Stanford taught him as well as Vaughan Williams and Herbert Howells, the latter becoming a lifelong friend and a particular champion of his music, orchestrating much of it to increase its appeal.
 Indeed Stanford himself thought that Gurney was the most promising of all that generation of composers, but somewhat untameable.